Using Stochastic Gradient Descent to Smooth Nonconvex Functions: Analysis of Implicit Graduated Optimization: Introduction

-\textbf{3.
-Implicit Graduated Optimization (Sections \ref{sec:4.2} and \ref{sec:exp})}.
-Since the degree of smoothing of the objective function by stochastic noise in SGD is determined by $\delta=\frac{\eta C}{\sqrt{b}}$, it should be possible to construct an implicit graduated optimization algorithm by decreasing the learning rate and/or increasing the batch size during training.
-Based on this theoretical intuition, we propose a new implicit graduated optimization algorithm.
-We also show that the algorithm for the $\sigma_m$-nice function converges to an $\epsilon$-neighborhood of the global optimal solution in $\mathcal{O}\left(1/ \epsilon^{2}\right)$ rounds.
-In Section \ref{sec:exp}, we show experimentally that our implicit graduated algorithm outperforms SGD using a constant learning rate and constant batch size.
-We also find that methods which increase the batch size outperform those which decrease the learning rate when the decay rate of the degree of smoothing is set at $1/\sqrt{2}$.
+\paragraph{Relaxation of $\sigma$-nice Function and Implicit Graduated Optimization (Section \ref{sec:5})} Since the degree of smoothing of the objective function by stochastic noise in SGD is determined by $\delta = \frac{\eta C_\alpha^{1/\alpha} \tau}{b^{(\alpha-1)/\alpha}}$, it should be possible to construct an implicit graduated optimization algorithm by decreasing the learning rate $\eta$ and/or increasing the batch size $b$ during training (see Figure \ref{fig:00}).
+On the basis of this theoretical intuition, we propose a new implicit graduated optimization algorithm.
+Moreover, in analyzing this algorithm, we propose a weakly $(\mu_1, \mu_2)$-nice function (Definition \ref{dfn:weak}), which significantly relaxes the standard analysis tool of the $\sigma$-nice function (Definition \ref{dfn:sigma}).
+In contrast to the $\sigma$-nice function, this does not require local (strong) convexity for the smoothed function, allowing consideration of a broader class of nonconvex functions than the $\sigma$-nice function.
+We show that the algorithm for the weakly $(\mu_1, \mu_2)$-nice function converges to an $\epsilon$-neighborhood of the global optimal solution in $\Omega \left(1/ \epsilon^{2}\right)$ rounds (Theorem \ref{thm:3.4}).

-\textbf{4.
-Relationship between degree of smoothing, sharpness, and generalizability (Section \ref{sec:331})}.
-To support our theory that simply using SGD for optimization smoothes the objective function and that the degree of smoothing is determined by $\delta=\eta C/\sqrt{b}$, we experimentally confirmed the relationship between the sharpness of the function around the approximate solution to which the optimizer converges and the degree of smoothing.
-We showed that the degree of smoothing is clearly able to express the smoothness/sharpness of the function as well as the well-studied ``sharpness'' indicator (Figure \ref{fig:00} (B)), and that there is a clear relationship between generalization performance and the degree of smoothing; generalization performance is clearly a concave function with respect to the degree of smoothing (Figure \ref{fig:00} (C)).
-Our results follow up on a previous study \citep{Andriushchenko2023AMo} that found, through extensive experiments, correlations between generalization performance and hyperparameters such as the learning rate, but no correlation between it and sharpness.